Have you ever had an FSAVC with Irish Life?

 Irish Life mis-sold FSAVC with various different Aspects:

-- Irish Life may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Irish Life may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - Irish Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.

 - Irish Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.